menyifang/MIMO/README.md

 ## 📢 News
 (2025-06-11) The code is released!
-It differs from our full implementation in the paper, but could achieve comparable performance.
+We released a simplified version of full implementation, but it could achieve comparable performance.

 (2025-02-27) The paper is accepted by CVPR 2025!
 The full version of the paper is available on [arXiv](https://arxiv.org/abs/2409.16160).